YaqianZhang/RepeatedAugmentedRehearsal/README.md

 ```

 ## Run commands
-### Repeated Augmented Rehearsal

 ### bash runs
-A test run of ER_RAR can be performed with the following command:
+A test run of Repeated Augmented Rehearsal(RAR) with experience replay can be performed with the following command:
 ```
 bash run_commands/runs/run_test_rar_er_cifar100.sh
 ```